Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

 **Weather API Lackluster**
 - After a handful of queeries, the API data starts to have uniform temps for min, max, and now.... guess they want me to upgrade to a paid package...either that or their services are goofy... no matter... technically I have the API working as I need it for this project... however if this Neighborhood Map App is to be used I will need to replace that service with a better one... perhaps Weather Underground...

+12:17 PM

+**fix:  showLocationsViews true **
+- For GLOBAL button set true, as it is the initial condition where all markers are initially displayed